-- That there are exceptional or extraordinary circumstances applying to the property involved or to the intended use of the property that do not apply generally to other property or uses in the same class of district; - 2. exception That owing to such and extraordinary literal circumstances the enforcement specified provisions of this Code would result in practical difficulty or unnecessary hardship not created by or attributable to the applicant or the owner of the property; - 3.
+- 1. That there are exceptional or extraordinary circumstances applying to the property involved or to the intended use of the property that do not apply generally to other property or uses in the same class of district; - exception extraordinary 2.
+That owing to such and circumstances the literal enforcement specified of provisions of this Code would result in practical difficulty or unnecessary hardship not created by or attributable to the applicant or the owner of the property; and - 3.
 That such variance is necessary for the preservation and enjoyment of a substantial property right of the subject property, possessed by other property in the same class of district; - 4.
 That the granting of such variance will not be materially detrimental to the public welfare or materially injurious to the property or improvements in the vicinity; and - 5.
 That the granting of such variance will be in harmony with the general purpose and intent of this Code and will not adversely affect the Master Plan.